webflo/drupal-swiftmailer/README.txt

 going to 'admin/config/swiftmailer/test' when the module has been configured and you are ready to put it into action.

-2.0 Theming
+2.0 Theming E-mails

 All e-mails sent by the SwiftMailer module can be themed.
 This is useful when e-mails should reflect the look and feel of the website it was sent from.
 The SwiftMailer modules delegates theming to the Drupal theming system.
 This means that you can theme e-mails the same way you theme other content.
+The theme hook you need to use when interacting with the theming system is 'swiftmailer'.

 2.1 Theme File